 Amazon remains the top name when it comes to online retailing, based on app commerce trends in the last 28 days.
 It looks like it’s also a key player in the shopping apps category.
 It’s currently the most popular shopping app in the US.
 The closest competitors are Walgreens and Pogo.

 23. Tablet users spend an average of $96.75 per order.

 While most users prefer smartphones, tablets are the mobile device of choice for big spenders.
 According to the latest mobile eCommerce statistics, the average spending on tablets per order is $96.75, while phone users typically spend $90.82.
 When looking at eCommerce in general, the highest spending is on desktop devices, which see an average value per order of $131.16.

 While consumers are the industry’s backbone, it’s the payment platforms that serve as the bridge between retailers and consumers.
 Without platforms like PayMaya, PayPal, and many others, m-commerce might not even exist.
 So what are the types of m-commerce?
 Here are the facts behind this aspect of the industry.

-25. The biggest platform is Alipay.
+25. The biggest mobile payment platform is Alipay.

-30. The global mobile wallet market size will be at $9.35 trillion by 2026.
+30. The global mobile wallet market size will be $9.35 trillion by 2026.

-(Global News Wire)
+(Source: Global News Wire)

 M-commerce is only growing stronger each year.
 The allure of easy transactions thanks to mobile devices seems too much to ignore for some users.
-If there’s one thing these m-commerce statistics tell us, it’s that mobile devices have a huge influence on our shopping and spending habits.
+If there’s one thing these m-commerce statistics tell us, it’s that mobile devices have a significant influence on our shopping and spending habits.

 - Business Insider